Atmosera-CoPilot-Dev/github-copilot-for-developers/README.md

 ## License

 We provide the content in this repository for the class participants under the following [license](./LICENSE).
 GitHub provides the course slide deck and is not for redistribution.
-Atmosera provides the course outline and is not for redistribution.
-Cloud Contraptions LLC and its subsidiaries offer the remaining course content, which is not for redistribution.
+Atmosera provides the course outline and remaining content which is not for redistribution.